 Travis: You've got to be kidding me!
 Would you fucking people stop stealing my kills?! ...
 Dammit!
 Irish ass.
 He could at least have told me more about those assassins.

 - Dr. Letz Shake kills twelve in what was supposed to be a battle royale that you missed the majority of.

 - Shinobu kills two of the assassins on Travis' behalf while Travis is doing other stuff.
 You actually get to play as Shinobu for both the levels and the boss stages.

 - After Travis rescues him from the above Dr. Letz Shake, Henry kills three, who are suggested by earlier statements in the story to be two assassins and a challenger, since the math didn't add up for three ranked assassins.
-None of these were actually playable, though he did have a different playable boss fight.
+None of these are actually playable, though he does have a different playable boss fight.
 He even leaves Travis/you a message and sends pictures just to rub it in.

 Henry (answering machine message): And in case you were wondering, I took pictures of the three scangers as souvenirs.
 You'll just have to drool over 'em, 'cause there's no way you can play through these fights.
 The game's stuffed full as it is.